How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 How to calculate your cash conversion cycle today

 You can calculate your current cycle using last quarter's financial data from your accounting system.
-Here's the process:
+The calculation breaks down into three components:

-- Find your Days Inventory Outstanding: Divide average inventory by cost of goods sold, then multiply by 365.
+- Find your Days Inventory Outstanding by dividing average inventory by cost of goods sold, then multiplying by 365.

-- Add Days Sales Outstanding: If you extend customer credit, divide accounts receivable by revenue and multiply by 365.
+- Add Days Sales Outstanding if you extend customer credit by dividing accounts receivable by revenue and multiplying by 365.

-- Subtract Days Payable Outstanding: Divide accounts payable by cost of goods sold, then multiply by 365.
+- Subtract Days Payable Outstanding by dividing accounts payable by cost of goods sold, then multiplying by 365.

 Once you have your baseline number, track it weekly in a simple spreadsheet and watch for lengthening trends that signal capital getting stuck somewhere in the cycle.
-For most retail operations, cycles ranging from 30-90 days are common, though this varies significantly by vertical.
+For most retail operations, cycles ranging from 30 to 90 days are common, though this varies significantly by vertical.
 Fashion retail often runs longer cycles due to seasonal collections, while grocery retail typically operates at much shorter cycles.

 2. Build cash reserves covering operating expenses during off-peak periods

 Building the right level of reserves requires both discipline during good months and clear calculations about what you actually need.
-The process breaks down into three components that work together to protect your seasonal business:
+Three components work together to protect your seasonal business:

-- Set up automatic transfers during high-revenue weeks: Move money to reserves before it gets spent elsewhere, so you're not relying on willpower during peak season.
+- Set up automatic transfers during high-revenue weeks to move money to reserves before it gets spent elsewhere, so you're not relying on willpower during peak season.

-- Calculate your true monthly burn: Add fixed expenses (rent, base payroll, insurance, utilities) plus a buffer for variable costs to understand your baseline.
+- Calculate your true monthly burn by adding fixed expenses like rent, base payroll, insurance, and utilities, plus a buffer for variable costs to understand your baseline.

-- Multiply by four to six months: More seasonal businesses need higher reserves (closer to six months) to weather the off-peak valleys.
+- Multiply by four to six months since more seasonal businesses need higher reserves closer to six months to weather the off-peak valleys.

 3. Reduce inventory holding periods to free up working capital